jonluca/blog/about.md

 I've been asked about payment for my software, or donations.
 I'm in no need for money, and I release my code and projects for free because I want to contribute back to the ecosystem that helped me succeed.
 If you really are inclined to support my projects, [please consider donating to the EFF](https://supporters.eff.org/donate/).

-You can also return to my [personal site (non-blog)](https://jonlu.ca).

-You can also keep in touch with me on twitter:
+You can also return to my [personal site (non-blog)](https://jonlu.ca), or keep in touch with me on twitter:

 {% include twitter.html %}